InfoCapture: Creating notifications

 If they do not have permission to see everything, the email will not be sent.

-There is one exception - if you have used the 'also send to email address' field (number 4 in the list above), which makes less comprehensive checks the email will be sent and only sensitive information like 'submitted by' and username will be hidden by default (if they were set to appear in the notification template)
+There is an exception - if you have used the 'also send to email address' field (number 4 in the list above), which makes less comprehensive checks the email will be sent and only sensitive information like 'submitted by' and username will be hidden by default (if they were set to appear in the notification template)

 This means if you are thinking about implementing the 'also send to email address' option make sure it is appropriate for them to see the ticket information you have included in the template as only certain elements will be obscured.